johndoe31415/x509-cert-testcorpus/README.md

 # x509-cert-testcorpus
-This is a corpus of about 703000 X.509 certificates in DER form, all of which have been in public use in the wild.
-They have been scraped by using the Alexa top Million list and querying every single domain name on the list on port 443 for their certificate.
+This is a corpus of about 1.4 million unique X.509 certificates, all of which have been in public use in the wild by querying about 2.1 million different TLS servers.
+They have been scraped by using server name lists like the Alexa top Million list and querying every single host on port 443 for their certificate.

 The goal is to have a realistic test corpus to test tools against (shameless
 plug: I did this for my X.509 Swiss Army Knife tool [x509sak](https://github.com/johndoe31415/x509sak).